 Explain Why You Chose This Option

-In the next paragraph, explain why you're composing the email by stating that you'd want to talk about the recommended wage.
+In the next paragraph, explain why you're composing the email by stating that you want to discuss the recommended wage.

 To demonstrate why you feel you are qualified for a better wage, list a couple of your main accomplishments and related talents.
-To demonstrate your greatest accomplishments, try to utilise particular measures.
+To show your most significant achievements, try to utilise particular measures.

 Specify Your Desired Day